ModellingWebLab/WLDocs/README.md

 **Point of action:** _We need to decide on a suitable free, easy-to-read exchange format._
 _CSV is very easy to read, but bulky (25 bytes per float) and can suffer from rounding errors._
 _HDF5 is more compact and structured, but cannot be read/written without a special library (in theory it can, but the spec is 150 pages long)._
+_Perhaps people won't mind what we use, as long as we provide an export option on the website?_

+The current Python backend already uses HDF5.

 Some types of hosting (e.g. PhysioNet) come with their own format.